Your pain threshold

 Continuous pain awareness

-You want to lower your pain threshold to feel the pain you would normally remain insensitive to.
+You want to lower your pain threshold so that you feel pain you normally ignore.

-The idea is to take care of offending locations before they really hurt.
+The idea is to address any irritating locations before they become truly painful.

 You want to know where you will ache tomorrow, so you can take action today.